 What is Movicol?

 Movicol is a laxative treatment used to relieve constipation.
-It contains the ingredient macrogol, which is a bulk-forming laxative.
+It contains the ingredient macrogol, which is an osmotic laxative.
 It comes in sachets of powder that mix with water to create a solution that you drink.

 What is Movicol used for?